ReynaldJr/Lecture-7-Exercises-Slide-16-20-/README.md

       else if (grade >= 40 && grade <= 49) { // Executed if user inputs a grade within 40-49

         cout << "\nThe Grade of the Paper is: D\n";
-        cout << "The student has done an unsatisfactory job in this subject\n";
+        cout << "The student has done an unsatisfactory job in this subject.\n";

       }